karthi-the-hacker/ssti/README.md

                  '----- (O.o)
                         (> <)

-RedirectHunter Scanner
+SSTI Scanner
-RedirectHunter is a powerful open redirect vulnerability scanner that helps you quickly identify and mitigate potential security risks in your web applications.
+SST-I is a powerful Server Side Template injection vulnerability scanner that helps you quickly identify and mitigate potential security risks in your web applications.

-$ RedirectHunter [option]
+$ SSTI [option]
-Usage: RedirectHunter [options]
+Usage: SSTI [options]

 ```